top of page

 - A change of light hiking clothing and socks

 Note: Other than the above items, you will need to carry your own drinking water and packed lunch.
 So, leave all other non-essential and non-valuable things at the Park Office.
-Otherwise, carry the dead weight yourself if you are super fit or hire a porter to carry it up for you.
+Otherwise, carry the dead weight yourself if you are super-fit or hire a porter to carry it up for you.

 Day 2: Ascending to Laban Rata (now known as "Panalaban Base Camp")

-Mt Kinabalu Entry Pass
+Mount Kinabalu Climb: Entry Pass

-Timpohon Gate
+Mount Kinabalu Climb: Timpohon Gate

 It was easy to walk the trail at the start, but became tiring after a while as the trail was mostly going up-slope.
 Quite a number of steps were knee-high and we were advised to use those rocks or tree trunks that were placed by porters as "interim-steps" to minimise straining the knees.
 There were also resting points with washrooms along the trail.
-The guide would stop once a while and point out some unique flora, like the pitcher plants (or monkey cups).
+The guide would stop once a while and point out some unique flora, like the pitcher plants (or "monkey's cups").

-Trail up Mt Kinabalu
+Mount Kinabalu Climb: The trail up Mt Kinabalu

-Packed lunch
+Mount Kinabalu Climb: Packed lunch

-As we got nearer to Laban Rata, the vegetation became sparser and the air had turned thinner and colder.
-We slowed our pace as breathing became heavy.
-It was also at this part of the journey that the scenery was the most beautiful.
+As we got nearer to Laban Rata, vegetation became sparser and the air had turned thinner and colder.
+We slowed our pace as breathing became heavier.
+It was also at this part of the journey that scenery was the most beautiful.
 Our legs were wobbling, aching and sore.
-The first sight of a white building on the mountain was a great relief to all.

-Laban Rata Resthouse
+Mount Kinabalu Climb: Laban Rata Resthouse

 After hiking 6Km from Timpohon Gate and scaling an altitude of 1,688m, we reached Laban Rata Resthouse at around 3.30pm — it took us 6.5 hours.
 It was still drizzling and the temperature shown at the doorstep was 10°C. Our accommodations were in the main house with heaters — dormitory huts had no heating facilities.
 We quickly got out of the cold and check-in to our rooms.

-Outside Laban Rata
+Mount Kinabalu Climb: Outside Laban Rata

 A shower was much sought-after but the cold bathroom was not welcoming.
 After shower, I was so reluctant to turn off the hot water.
 At 6pm, we went down to the dining hall for buffet dinner (inclusive).
 We were hungry and also needed to replenish energy for the next lap of the journey.
-It was only 7pm when we went to bed and forcing ourselves to sleep, barely digesting the food.
+It was only 7pm when we went to bed and forced ourselves to sleep, barely digesting the food.
 It was still raining outside.

 Day 3: Conquering the Peak